KritPrasad05/-iGnosis_Tech_Internship_Task/README.md

 Feel free to contribute by opening an issue or submitting a pull request!

 ## License 📝
-This project is licensed under the MIT License.
+This project is licensed under the iGnosis Tech.

 ## Contact 📬
 For any inquiries, reach out via GitHub Issues or email.